What are the current quarantine and isolation guidelines?

 Quarantine is for anyone who has been exposed to COVID-19.

 Beginning the day you are alerted you were exposed, anyone who has a booster shot should wear a mask around others for 10 days and get a test on day 5, if possible.
-This also applies to anyone who was fully vaccinated with the Pfizer or Moderna shots within the last 6 months or the Johnson&Johnson shot within the last 2 months.
+This also applies to anyone who was fully vaccinated with the Pfizer or Moderna shots within the last six months or the Johnson&Johnson shot within the last two months.

 For anyone who was exposed, regardless of vaccination status, if symptoms arise, the CDC says to get tested and stay home.